sap-tutorials/Tutorials/tutorials/btp-integration-suite-integral-cpi-tasks/btp-integration-suite-integral-cpi-tasks.md

 ### Add a Get Task

 1. Add a Get task to retrieve the initial payload.
 You have to put the same name and entry ID as you did in the Write task.
-Check the “Delete On Completion” box, to delete the stored message when the iFlow transaction is completed.
+Check the "Delete On Completion" box, to delete the stored message when the Integration Flow transaction is completed.

     ![Get Task](get_task.png)